-The rules of good conduct apply in all situations where you act, claim to act, or give the reasonable impression or perception that you are acting as a member or representative of Hart District Council ...
+The rules of good conduct apply in all situations where you act as a councillor or are perceived as acting as a councillor, including representing the Council on official business and when using social media.5.

 You may also act as a representative of the Council on another body, for example where you have been appointed by the Council to an outside body.
 When acting for that other body, you must comply with the Hart Code of Conduct, unless it conflicts with lawful obligations of the other body.